5 Naming Principles we learnt from Gotham City

 Before you start reading, we have a quick exercise for you.
 Try naming 5 characters from Gotham City.
 Batman doesn’t count.
 Go!

 Easy, right?
 The good names are easy to remember and associate with a character.
 In your case, to your brand.

-Let’s review the principles for good naming with the help of Bruce Wayne’s villains.
+Let’s review the principles for good naming with the help of Bruce Wayne’s villains in Gotham City.
 Which characteristics should all good names have in order for them to stick in our clients’ memory?
 Let’s begin:

 Good things, if short, are twice as Bane.